 - Entries can be completed by those working at institutions or their suppliers (architects, consultants, PR companies, etc.).
 If you are entering on behalf of an institution, please make sure they are happy for you to do so.

 - If you are an individual considering submitting an entry, although we do not require written confirmation or authorisation, we ask that senior management and marketing departments are made aware that your entry is being submitted.

-- The shortlist will be published on Thursday 10 September 2020 , with the winners being announced at a gala ceremony at the Grosvenor House Hotel in London on Thursday 26 November 2020 .
+- The shortlist will be published on Thursday 10 September 2020 , with the winners being announced durimg a free virtual ceremony on Thursday 26 November 2020.